 Follow the signs to Vergennes as you’re driving on Route 7 and make the left-hand turn into town.
 You can’t miss it!
 While you won’t have time to explore Vergennes with this itinerary, I recommend giving more than a drive-by if you have time.

-3 Squares has been around for at least a decade, and it’s one of our favorite stops when we’re road tripping on Route 7.
+3 Squares has been around for at least a decade, and it’s one of our favorite stops when we’re road-tripping on Route 7 in Vermont.
 They’ve got a fun selection of hot sandwiches, burgers, and vegetarian options, and a great atmosphere inside and out.

 3 Squares is open Thursday to Monday, from 8 am to 5 pm.